nspcc-dev/neo-go/docs/compiler.md

 a dialect of Go rather than a complete port of the language:
  * `make()` ane `new()` are not supported, most of the time you can substitute them with composite literals
+ * pointers are supported only for struct literals, one can't take an address of an arbitrary variable
  * there is no real distinction between different integer types, all of them work as big.Int in Go with a limit of 256 bit in width, so you can use `int` for just about anything.
 This is the way integers work in Neo VM and